 Alexa Eickschen – Board Chair

 An enthusiast for all things outdoors and a lover of history, Alexa fell in love with Arcola the minute she passed through the gates.
 Doesn’t everyone?
 In search of the perfect outdoor location for her wedding in 2016 Alexa found Arcola and has been volunteering and serving on the board ever since.
 When she is away from her hotel business in River Falls, WI Alexa enjoys practicing and teaching yoga, kayaking, hiking, fly fishing, and spending time with her newborn daughter, family, and friends.
 She believes in Arcola’s mission statement of Educate, Preserve, and Renew – and enjoys working with the numerous organizations who are invested in the Arcola site.

 Rolf Dittmann, Vice Chair

 Rolf is the owner of River Valley Restoration, a design/build firm based in the St Croix Valley that specializes in historic restoration and adaptive use of historic structures.
-Notable completed projects are May and Stillwater Town Halls, Fields of St Croix community barn, Arcola schoolhouse, and most importantly the Mower/Van Meier mansion at Arcola Mills!
-Rolft holds a BA from St Olaf College and post graduate studies in design from Art Center College in Pasadena CA. When not restoring history, you can find Rolf on his bicycle, in his kayak, or on all things automotive.
-Him and his wife Jill recently moved from Stillwater to Hudson and have three great adult children.
-Rolf joined the board two years ago to help ensure that the eight year’s he personally worked on the Arcola mansion will reach it’s full potential use as an educational retreat center!
+Notable completed projects are May and Stillwater Town Halls, Fields of St Croix community barn, Arcola schoolhouse, and most importantly the Mower / Van Meier mansion at Arcola Mills!
+Rolf holds a BA from St Olaf College and post graduate studies in design from Art center college in Pasadena, CA. When not restoring history, you can find Rolf on his bicycle, in his kayak or on all things automotive.
+He and his wife have lived in the St Croix Valley for 25 + years and have three terrific adult children.
+Rolf joined the board three years ago to help ensure that the Arcola mansion he helped to restore will reach its full potential use as an education center.

 Steve Mower – Treasurer